iloveicedgreentea/GoWatchIt/readme.md

 3) Set up your topics in HA and the application's config
 4) Set up Automations in HA based on the payloads of MQTT

-Features that will write to Topics
+Features that will write to Topics of your choosing:
-Current BEQ Profile
+* Current BEQ Profile
-Lights
+* Lights
-Minidsp mute status
+* Minidsp mute status
-Volume
+* Item type (Movie, Show, etc)
-Playing status
+* Playing status

-These Topics allow you to trigger automations in HA based on sensor values such as triggering HVAC when playing status is true.
+These Topics allow you to trigger automations in HA based on sensor values such as:

+* Triggering HVAC when playing status is true for X minutes (e.g circulate stale air)
+* Toggling lights when playing status changes
+* Displaying current BEQ profile on a dashboard
+* Modulating volume based on item type (e.g a lower volume for shows, higher for movies)
+* Muting/unmuting minidsp(s) and showing the status

 Here are some sensor examples